Hong Kong Philharmonic Orchestra: Recording history

 The orchestra made its debut recording under the label Philips in 1978.
 Its repertoire includes Butterfly Lovers' Violin Concerto and selected Chinese orchestral works, under the baton of Hans Gunther Mommer.
 In the 1980s, the orchestra made a serious recording for HK Records.
 Recordings were also made for the label Marco Polo after Klaus Heymann founded Naxos.

 Under the directorship of David Atherton, several recordings were released on Virgin Classics and GMN.
 In 1997, the orchestra was featured in Tan Dun's album Heaven Earth Mankind: Symphony 1997 (Sony Classical Records), as a celebration for the handover of Hong Kong.

 The orchestra started a four-year project in 2015, making it the first Hong Kong and mainland Chinese orchestra to perform Wagner's The Ring of the Nibelung.
 The four operas were performed, one per year, in concert and recorded live for the Naxos label.

-Each year the orchestra holds a crossover concert with selected cantopop singers.
+Each year, the orchestra holds a crossover concert with selected cantopop singers.
 Live recordings are made after each production.
-Since the concert of Michael Kwan (conducted by Joseph Koo) in 1982, the most successful one has been the live recording of the concert with Jacky Cheung (conducted by Yip Wing-sie) in 1996.
+Since the concert of Michael Kwan (conducted by Joseph Koo) in 1982, the most successful concert has been the live recording of the concert with Jacky Cheung (conducted by Yip Wing-sie) in 1996.